-To bring a personal injury claim on negligence in Maryland, you must prove that:
+To bring a personal injury claim on negligence, you must prove four elements:

-- the defendant was under a duty to protect the plaintiff from injury,
+- the defendant owed a duty to the plaintiff

 - the defendant breached that duty,

+The breach of duty element can be established even without a violation of any traffic laws.
+A defendant can breach his or her duty if they fail to operate their vehicle safely and avoid accidents that a reasonable person would avoid.
 This is the critical issue our attorneys face in a lawsuit involving a car accident: whether the defendant driver violated this reasonable person standard.
-The determination as to whether the defendant has breached this standard is usually resolved by the jury (or in smaller cases, a judge).
+The determination as to whether the defendant has breached this rule is usually resolved by the jury (or in smaller cases, a judge).

 The 3rd element of negligence requires that the plaintiff have an actual physical injury related to what happened.
 If the plaintiff is not actually injured, there is no tort of negligence.
 For example, let’s say driver A pulls out in front of driver B. Luckily Driver B is somehow able to swerve out of the way and just barely avoid a collision with a Mack truck.
 Driver A clearly breached his duty so elements 1 and 2 are present.
 But Driver A did not get hurt so element 3 cannot be established.

 Keep in mind that the plaintiff’s injuries must be physical.
 Emotional distress from almost getting into a deadly accident is not enough to bring a negligence claim.
 A plaintiff can get additional damages for emotional distress if it is related to physical pain and injuries.